Hosting Operations

 When not to use it

-Do not assume every empty file is bad; lock files and placeholders can be intentional.
+Do not assume every empty file is bad; lock files and intentional marker files can be expected.

 next steps